 Tonight: Cloudy with some patchy drizzle possible.
 Lows in the mid 30s.

-Saturday: Partly sunny with highs near 50.
+Saturday: Morning clouds and fog, then partly sunny with highs near 50.

 Sunday: Mostly sunny with highs near 50.

 Monday: Partly sunny with a late day shower possible. highs in the upper 50s.

 Tuesday: Showers in the morning, then breezy.
 Highs in the upper 40s.